lewismj/kea/README.md

   }
 ```

-Any errors are accumulated as a list of `Throwable`.
+Any errors are accumulated as a non empty list of `Throwable`.
 For example, given:

 ```scala
     val f = (config.as[String]("example.foo.some-string") |@|